Sign in

 The Real Madrid man scored five goals in the two games of the break despite playing a combined 126 minutes.
 First a brace against Gabon, followed by a first-half hat-trick against Lesotho in the final game of the break.

-Diaz, who scored in each of his four appearances of the qualifiers finished with seven goals, making him the outright top scorer, one ahead of Guinea's Serhou Guirassy.
+Diaz, who scored in each of his four appearances in the qualifiers, finished with seven goals, making him the outright top scorer, one ahead of Guinea's Serhou Guirassy.

 Kamory Doumbia of Mali

-The Brest attacker scored the lone goal to help beat Mozambique in the top of the table decider, before following it up with one goal and as many assist in the thrashing of Eswatini in final game.
+The Brest attacker scored the lone goal to help beat Mozambique in the top-of-the-table decider, before following it up with one goal and as many assists in the thrashing of Eswatini in the final game.

-Doumbia, 21, who had not feature for Mali in the qualifiers makw the most of his two appearances to continue his impressive form for his country, taking his goal contributions in 16 Malian appearances to nine goals and four assists.
+Doumbia, 21, who had not featured for Mali in the qualifier, made the most of his two appearances to continue his impressive form for his country, taking his goal contributions in 16 Malian appearances to nine goals and four assists.

 Habib Diarra of Senegal